• Skip to primary navigation

 Research is never a waste of time.
 Even if it doesn’t make it into the novel, it will show in subtle ways.
 The more we read about the world we’re building, the more we internalize it, and that is guaranteed to lend authenticity to our work.

-Michelle Barker is an award-winning author, editor, and writing teacher who lives in Vancouver, BC.
-Her newest novel My Long List of Impossible Things, came out in 2020 with Annick Press.
-It was a finalist for the Vine Awards and is a Junior Library Guild gold standard selection.
-She is the author of The House of One Thousand Eyes, which was named a Kirkus Best Book of the Year and won numerous awards including the Amy Mathers Teen Book Award.
-She’s also the author of the historical picture book, A Year of Borrowed Men, as well as the fantasy novel, The Beggar King, and a chapbook, Old Growth, Clear-Cut: Poems of Haida Gwaii.
-Her fiction, non-fiction and poetry have appeared in literary reviews around the world.
+Michelle Barker is an award-winning author and editor who lives in Vancouver, BC.
+Her newest book, coauthored with David Griffin Brown, is Immersion and Emotion: The Two Pillars of Storytelling.
+Her novel My Long List of Impossible Things, came out in 2020 with Annick Press.
+The House of One Thousand Eyes was named a Kirkus Best Book of the Year and won numerous awards including the Amy Mathers Teen Book Award.
+Her fiction, non-fiction and poetry have appeared in literary reviews world-wide.

 All good advice here methinks.
 I tend to do as you say with only minimal info dumping because of articles such as this.
 The info appears in conversations or small snippets here and there rather than ladled on as I would prefer.